filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 # Publishing

 Data is now transferred, both parties have agreed, and it's time to publish the deal.
 Given that the counter signature on a deal proposal is a standard message signature by the provider and the signed deal is an on-chain message, it is usually the `StorageProvider` that publishes the deal.
 However, if `StorageProvider` decides to send this signed on-chain message to the client before calling `PublishStorageDeal` then client can publish the deal on chain.
-Client's funds are not locked until the deal is published and a published deal that is not activated within some window will result in on-chain penalty.
+Client's funds are not locked until the deal is published and a published deal that is not activated within some window will result in an on-chain penalty.

 12. First, the `StorageProvider` adds collateral for the deal as needed to the `StorageMarketActor` (using `AddBalance`)
 13. Now, the `StorageProvider` prepares and signs the on-chain `StorageDeal` message with the `StorageDealProposal` signed by the client and its own signature.
 It can now either send this message back to the client or call `PublishStorageDeals` on the `StorageMarketActor` to publish the deal.
 It is recommended for `StorageProvider` to send back the signed message before `PublishStorageDeals` is called.